rockerest/Signatori/README.md

 Signatori
 =========

-A plugin to name, date, and time stamp easily in code.
+A plugin to easily name-, date-, and time-stamp in code.